Output signal switching device

 An output signal switching device (OSSD) is an electronic device used as part of the safety system of a machine.
-It provides a coded signal which, when interrupted due to a safety event, signals the machine to shut down.
-It works by converting the standard direct current supply, usually 24 volts, into two pulsed and out-of-phase signals.
+When monitored safety conditions (e.g. optically scanned opening) transition from safe to unsafe condition state (are tripped) - OSSD immediately signals the machine to shut down via hardwired safety output channel signals.
+As a further layer of redundancy protection, it provides a current-sourcing PNP safety output signals with built-in test pulses (or other method of detecting faults) on two parallel channels to detect any combination of shorting or miswiring.
+This is accomplished by converting the standard direct current supply, usually 24 volts, into two pulsed and out-of-phase safety output signals.
 The benefit of this is to avoid the possibility of a stray signal keeping the machine operating while actually in an unsafe condition.

 Typical Application

 The typical application is a machine guard or light curtain that is protecting an automated manufacturing cell containing a robot, press or some other type of dangerous machinery.
 If the machine guard is open, it is possible that someone is attempting to access the machinery.
 In this case, the sensor is "tripped", and power is removed from the robot.
 The tripped state is the 0 VDC state.

 If the guard is closed, then the machine is allowed to operate.
 This is the "active" state or "non-tripped" condition, normally 24 VDC.

 OSSD resolves a specific problem.
 If the wires connecting to the sensor become shorted, then an open guard could read closed.
 This is hazardous if someone is present.
 OSSD prevents a short circuit from detecting as a guard closed.

 In many applications OSSD sensors are used in a dual-channel configuration.
 The likelihood of an accidental short circuit can be very low.
 However, electronics can fail shorted.
 In some applications, the possibility of a deliberate short circuit exists.
 Correctly utilized, OSSD prevents the guard from reading as closed due to any electrical short circuit in the sensor wiring or electronic circuit.